 This course is supported by the Science Student Donation Fund.
-If you are a BSc or BMSc student registered in the Faculty of Science or Schulich School of Medicine and Dentistry, you pay the Science Student Donation Fee.
+If you are a student registered in the Faculty of Science or Schulich School of Medicine and Dentistry, you pay the Science Student Donation Fee.
 This fee contributes to the Science Student Donation Fund, which is administered by the Science Students' Council (SSC).
 One or more grants from the Fund have allowed for the purchase of equipment integral to teaching this course.
-You may opt out of the Fee by the end of September of each academic year by completing paperwork in the Faculty of Science's Academic Counselling Office.
-For further information on the process of awarding grants from the Fund or how these grants have benefitted undergraduate education in this course, consult the chair of the department or email the Science Students' Council at ssc@uwo.ca.
+You may opt out of the Fee by the end of September of each academic year by completing the online form linked from the Faculty of Science's Academic Advising site.
+For further information on the process of awarding grants from the Fund or how these grants have benefitted undergraduate education in this course, consult the Chair of the Department or email the Science Students' Council at ssc@uwo.ca.